Skip to main content

 ok, err := e.DeleteUser("alice") // without SetFieldIndex, it will raise an error

-Casbin's RBAC supports RBAC1's role hierarchy feature, which means that if alice has role1, and role1 has role2, then alice will also have role2 and inherit its permissions.
+Casbin implements RBAC1-style role hierarchy: if alice has role1 and role1 has role2, then alice effectively has role2 and its permissions.

 // NewRoleManager is the constructor for creating an instance of the